-If you have been abused or neglected at Swann Special Care Center, read about your rights below, and then contact Agruss Law Firm, LLC, for a free case evaluation.
+If you have been abused or neglected at Swann Special Care Center, read about your rights below, and then contact Mike Agruss Law, for a free case evaluation.

 Helping our clients is about counseling, advocating, and ultimately solving problems.
 With years of experience successfully representing the people, not the powerful, we will take care of everything, so you can focus on healing and getting your life back to normal.

 Swann Special Care Center is a non-profit nursing facility in Champaign.
 They specialize in providing care for persons with developmental disabilities and illnesses.
 Among their medical services are skilled nursing care and habilitative programs.
 The nursing home is located at 109 Kenwood Road, Champaign, IL and may be reached through telephone number 217-356-5164.
 The Illinois Nursing Home Care Act and Department of Public Health govern Swann Special Care Center.

 Swann Special Care Center’s Address, Phone Number, and Contact Information

 Swann Special Care Center

 Swann Special Care Center is a nursing facility in the community of Champaign that caters to persons with serious medical illnesses and developmental disabilities.
 The center offers restorative, habilitation, and long-term care and overall personalized program plans.
 They specifically offer the following services: intravenous therapy, gastronomic tube feedings, 24-hour nursing, and palliative care.
 Swann Special Care Center’s team of medical professional include specialized nurses, therapists, and nursing assistants.
 They have contracted occupational, physical, speech, therapists and a psychologist that evaluate the residents.
 If in need of other medical specialists, the nursing home contacts them for supportive evaluation and care.
 Apart from these medical programs, they have recreational activities like art therapy, bingo, storytelling, and community outings.